 Using tools such as PushEngage, you can ask visitors if they want to receive push notifications for your website.
 Users that opt-in will be able to receive notifications about impending Black Deal sales and unique offers:

-You can configure push notifications to go out immediately or schedule them in advance and for different timezones.
+You can also configure push notifications to go out immediately or schedule them in advance and for different time zones.
 They’re the perfect tool to let every subscriber know simultaneously that your Black Friday deals are just about to start.

 Gamification is a broad term that can cover a lot of processes.
 In a nutshell, gamification involves designing processes with a positive feedback look within your store.

 To give you an example, loyalty programs are a form of gamification.
 You offer customers rewards (points) in exchange for an action (buying products).
 If the rewards are good enough, customers will want to repeat that same action over and over again to keep getting them.

 There are a lot more ways to implement gamification in your store.
 For Black Friday, you might want to set up a prize wheel that spins once or every few days, which can result in them getting a reward: